 Here are a few concrete steps to get you started:

 - Define where you want to go.
-Think about how great it’s going to feel to be able to look back on 2021 and feel proud about what you accomplished during a really difficult year.
+Think about how great it’s going to feel to be able to look back on the year and feel proud about what you accomplished during a really difficult year.
 What do you want to say you have accomplished come December 31st?

 - Take action now, before summer distractions pull you away.
 Having a plan and routines in place that support your productivity will allow you to make progress on your goals, while getting all the important stuff done and having time for the life you want.
-The key here is to be specific about what actions you will take each week to help you land where you want to be on December 31st.
+The key here is to be specific about what actions you will take each week to help you land where you want to be by the end of the year.

 - Start now.
 Most people underestimate what they can do in a year and over estimate what they can do in a day.
 That means if you start taking clear actions each week between now and December 31, you are likely to reach your goals.
 But you have to start now…